6 hallway decor ideas you can do yourself to add interest to a boring window-less space + free art printables to pull it off inexpensively.

 Ever since we painted all of our interior doors Benjamin Moore Wrought Iron, I haven’t regretted it for one second!
 It makes all of our rooms so much more high end for just the cost of paint.

-This hallway has a va-va-voom factor just because of the door color change.
+This narrow hallway has a va-va-voom factor just because of the door color change as a focal point.

 The larger your art, the less cluttered your hallway will feel.
 Ever since we hung up these free architectural prints, it has made this side of our hallway seem pulled together.